 - Insert the SD card into your SD card reader and check which drive letter was assigned.
 You can easily see the drive letter, such as G:, by looking in the left column of Windows Explorer.
 You can use the SD card slot if you have one, or a cheap SD adapter in a USB port.

-- Download the Win32DiskImager utility from the Sourceforge Project page as a zip file.
+- Download the Win32DiskImager utility from the EastShore Support Page on Github.

-- Extract the executable from the zip file and run the Win32DiskImager utility; you may need to run this as administrator.
+- Run the Win32DiskImager utility.
+You may need to run this as administrator.
 Right-click on the file, and select Run as administrator.